 There are also modern, indoor showers available nearby.

-Composting Toilet System
+Composting System And Dry Toilets

-Before their course begins, each student is encouraged to read The Humanure Handbook.
-This introduces the composting toilet system we use, and will answer any questions the student might have about procedures, pathogens and safety.
+The condensed instruction manual introduces the composting toilet system we use, and will answer any questions the student might have about procedures, pathogens and safety.
 We’ve been using this system since 1996, and have experienced no problems with it.
 It’s simple, odorless, uses minimal inputs and is the basis of our thermophyllic composting system.
 Keep in mind that we don’t have an alternative to the humanure system.
 If using a composting toilet makes you significantly uncomfortable, then field school programs are probably not a good option for you.

 We have five outhouses at the field school.
 If you want to upgrade your personal accommodations to include your own private toilet for your tent or shelter, consider bringing your own toilet seat and 5 gallon bucket (or 2 buckets).
 These Luggable Loo toilet seats clip onto a bucket.
 You can also improvise your own seat or build a toilet box like the ones we use based on the instructions in the Humanure Handbook.
 Other options include making one of these milk crate toilet boxes or buying one of these plywood toilet boxes.